Red Light Therapy and Vulvar Lichen Sclerosus

 Tissue Compression

 Clinical PBM often uses the "contact technique."
 By pressing the device gently against the skin, you temporarily displace blood and compress the tissue, allowing the light to penetrate deeper into the layers affected by Lichen Sclerosus.
-You can't do this with a panel.
+You can't do this with a panel (we do it very very gently with the Solasta laser).

 No. This is one of the most common concerns, and it’s important to distinguish PBM from "thermal" or surgical lasers.
 PBM is often called "cold laser" because it does not produce heat.
 There is no burning, no cutting, and no trauma to the skin.
 It is a gentle, biostimulating light that encourages your cells to heal themselves.
 Most women feel a gentle warmth as blood flow to the area starts to improve.
 I start with very conservative dosing so as not to aggravate already sensitive tissues and you’ll track your progress along the way.